 Skip to main content

 KhalOS uses two package managers on purpose.
-The SDK workspace (the @khal-os/* packages you’ll import into your pack) is a pnpm monorepo.
-Each pack-* repo (including pack-template) is a bun workspace.
+The app-kit workspace (the @khal-os/* framework packages and the khal CLI) is a pnpm monorepo.
+Each generated app/service/workflow repo is a bun workspace.
 Knowing which tool runs where is the only setup detail that trips up first-time contributors.

 TL;DR